YIIK: A Postmodern RPG: Gameplay

-The game is a colorful 3D Japanese-style RPG.
-It is set in the 1990s and is based around a mystery in a small town.
-There are eight characters who are message board friends.
-They work together to investigate the mystery around a viral video star called Semi Pak, who goes missing in a supernatural event.
+YIIK is a 3D RPG.
 The player can control the characters in turn-based battles where normal everyday objects are used as weapons.
-The combat consists of turn-based moves with timing-based actions which can increase the damage of an attack or minimize the damage taken from an opponent.
-There are six dungeons to explore which include battles, puzzles which have to be solved and traps that have to be avoided.
-There are approximately twenty five hours of gameplay.
+The combat consists of turn-based moves with quick time events which can increase the damage of an attack or minimize the damage taken from an opponent.
+There are six dungeons that are filled with enemies, simple puzzles and traps.
+There are approximately twenty five hours of gameplay, and to completely finish the game it can take up to 36 and a half hours.